Holocephali

 Chimaeras, the only surviving holocephalans, include mostly deep-sea species which are found worldwide.
 They all possess broad, wing-like pectoral fins, a single soft cover over the gills, upper jaws which are fused to the skull, and six plate-like crushing teeth in the mouth.
 Males possess both two sets of paired sex organs around the pelvic fins and an unpaired, toothed structure termed a cephalic clasper on the head.
 Females reproduce by laying large, leathery egg cases.
 The skin of living chimaeras lacks scales or armor plates, with the exception of tooth-like scales termed dermal denticles on the sensory and sex organs.
 Chimaeras are unique among vertebrates in that their tooth plates contain organs called tritors, which are made of the mineral whitlockite.
 Fossils similar to living chimaeras are known as far back as the Early Carboniferous.

 While some resembled their living relatives, many extinct holocephalans had skulls and bodies which were unlike modern chimaeras.
 In members of extinct groups, the upper jaws were often not fused to the rest of the skull and the jaws supported rows of separate, shark-like teeth.
-The bodies of most extinct holocephalans were totally covered in dermal denticles, which in Paleozoic and Mesozoic members were sometimes fused into armor plates.
+The bodies of many extinct holocephalans were totally covered in dermal denticles, which in Paleozoic and Mesozoic members were sometimes fused into armor plates.
 Many extinct holocephalans were sexually dimorphic, and the males of some species possessed large grasping organs on the head.
 In some groups the teeth were specialized into fused, curled structures termed "tooth whorls", or arranged into flattened, crushing surfaces termed "tooth pavements".
 The shape of the teeth in many extinct holocephalans suggests they had a diet of shelled prey, although other species instead likely hunted softer prey like cephalopods or smaller fish.
 Fossils of holocephalans are most abundant in shallow marine deposits, although an extinct species is known from freshwater environments as well.